-For anyone wishing to enjoy some down-time in a charming natural environment, learn about Burpengary’s unique local area, or take the kids somewhere special, then the CREEC (Caboolture Environmental Education Centre) is definitely the place to go.
+For anyone wishing to enjoy some down-time in a charming natural environment, learn about Burpengary’s unique local area, or take the kids somewhere special, then the CREEC (Caboolture Region Environmental Education Centre) is definitely the place to go.

 Set amongst 18 hectares of diverse native vegetation near Burpengary Creek, the CREEC harbours plenty of wide open spaces, as well as shady, tucked away areas offering a more intimate experience.
 With its manicured greens, playgrounds, BBQs and other family-friendly facilities, a nursery, and lovely forest trails, the iconic CREEC has been a nature-hub for locals since its establishment in 1999.